 Buffett Life Lesson 1: Invest in the right friends.
 They will shape you.

 During the Q&A, one of the students asked Warren what his best investment was over the past +60 years.
 He gave a surprising answer.
 He didn’t cite a company or stock he had purchased.
 Instead, he said his friends were his most important investment.
 That you need to invest in your friends and they will in turn shape you.
-If you have great friends that you admire, that will naturally make you a better person.
+If you have great friends, you will naturally become a better person.

 I don’t think this was a glib or warm-and-fuzzy answer.
 (Note: I don’t like warm-and-fuzzy thinking, but I am awesome at glib).
 I think he was giving an investor’s answer.
-You ultimately have only two resources to spend in life: your money and your time.
-People are usually very thoughtful about investing their money.
+You ultimately have only two resources to spend in life: money and time.
+People are usually very thoughtful about how they allocate their money.
 But they don’t give much thought to how they invest their time.
+I think this was about allocating who you spend your time with more thoughtfully.

 Buffett Life Lesson 2: Have a great business partner.
 And to get one, you will need to be worthy of him/her.